dklgarima/Drone_swarm_coordination/README.md

 This repository contains the model, properties, data, and final report for the formal verification of a decentralized drone swarm coordination protocol.

 The system models a swarm of drones navigating a 2D grid with obstacles.
-The goal is for each drone to reach its target while avoiding collisions.
+The goal is for each drone to reach its target while trying to avoid collisions.
 The model is a Markov Decision Process (MDP) that captures both the non-deterministic choices of drone movements and the probabilistic outcomes of those movements.

 ## Repository Contents
 * `report.pdf`: The full research report.